pvorb/image-binarization/README.md

 image-binarization
 ==================

-This is a small Scala program that implements different _adaptive image binarization_ algorithms.
-Currently, it only supports Sauvola's method.
+This is a small Scala program that implements Sauvola's method for image binarization.

 ![Screenshot](https://raw.github.com/pvorb/image-binarization/master/screenshot.png)